 Once you have created a sub-account, it will be shown in your sub-accounts administration panel.

-Funds can be transferred, with no fees, using the Quick Transfer widget from the Master to a Sub-account and vice versa.
-In the “To Account” section, you can select the linked Bitfinex account you would like to transfer funds to:
+Funds can be transferred, with no fees, using the Quick Transfer widget on the wallets page from the master to a sub-account and vice versa.

-If you have any further questions, contact our customer support.
+If you have any further questions, feel free to contact Bitfinex Support.